gabest11/reolink_firmware_patcher/README.md

     ubi create app
     ubi write 0x2000000 app 0x${filesize}

 There may be other partitions, restore whichever you messed with, but not all are squashfs.
+As long as your bootloader is intact, you are safe.